-Once you submit your completed application form and supporting documents Lloyd's will review your application and provide informal, conditional approval, subject to receiving three suitable Terms of Business Agreements or letters of support signed by the syndicate Active Underwriter or the Head of Compliance at the Lloyd's Managing Agent and confirmation from Velonetic of your ability to process business in the London Market.
+Once you submit your completed application form and supporting documents Lloyd's will review your application and provide informal, conditional approval, subject to receiving three suitable Terms of Business Agreements or letters of support signed by the syndicate

+Active Underwriter or the Head of Compliance at the Lloyd's managing agent and confirmation from Velonetic of your ability to process business in the London market.

-To place binding authority business at Lloyd's on behalf of approved coverholders, you will need additional agreement from Lloyd's Delegated Authorities team.
-Part A / Lloyd's Process
+To place binding authority business at Lloyd's, on behalf of approved coverholders, you may need to initially undertake training on the various Lloyd's market platforms, including Atlas, DAM and DCOM.